nickduran/PCED/pced-coding-guide.md

 ---
 layout: default
-title: Integrated PCED Coding Guide for Secure Messages
+title: PCED Coding Guide for Secure Messages
 ---

-# Integrated PCED Coding Guide for Secure Messages
+# PCED Coding Guide for Secure Messages

 ## Overview
-This guide provides instructions for identifying Potential Collaborative Effectiveness Deliberations (PCED) in physician-patient secure messages.
+This guide provides instructions for identifying Potential Comparative Effectiveness Deliberations (PCED) in physician-patient secure messages.
 PCEDs are interactions where physician and patient engage in deliberative communication about two or more viable clinical options with the potential for collaboration in decision-making.

 ## Primary Decision Rule